warrend/varbbq/README.md

 ## varbq watch

 Watches for changes in the theme configuration file (varbq.json) and automatically rebuilds the CSS and TypeScript files whenever a change is detected.
+Watch will not work without a varbq.json file.

 `npx varbq watch`